justalawnchair/DefaultColony/README.md

 Its cost is 300,000 Sporebucks and is available at most alien races.

+## INSTALLATION:

+Install the DefaultColony.sporemod file using the Spore ModAPI Launcher Kit http://davoonline.com/sporemodder/rob55rod/ModAPI/Public/
+This is required to use the mod.

 KNOWN ISSUES:

 - The buildings will not render properly until you leave the planet and return.